Program Summary

 Equity in Arts Learning for Colorado Youth (EAL) seeks to increase access to arts education for historically marginalized youth.
 Grants of $10,000-$25,000 are available to support projects that bring professional artists and culture bearers into educational settings to lead programming with youth ages 4-21.
 Projects supported by EAL will exemplify the value of arts education, encouraging ongoing community support.

-Funding partners Bonfils-Stanton Foundation, Denver Arts and Venues, the Gates Family Foundation, Colorado Creative Industries, and The Denver Foundation have partnered with Think 360 Arts in the creation of a nearly half-million dollar fund.
+Funding partners Bonfils-Stanton Foundation, Denver Arts and Venues, and Colorado Creative Industries, have partnered with Think 360 Arts in the creation of a nearly half-million dollar fund.
 The goal of the initiative is to dismantle the systemic barriers that have long prevented marginalized youth from experiencing the life-altering benefits of arts learning.

 Overview